Proclus (crater): Description

 Oblique view of Proclus from Apollo 17, showing interior detail.
 The arrow points to a boulder that is about 200 m across.

 The rim of Proclus is distinctly polygonal in shape, having the shape of a pentagon, and does not rise very far above the surrounding terrain.
 It has a high albedo, being second only to Aristarchus in brightness.
 The interior wall displays some slumping, and the floor is uneven with a few small rises from slump blocks.
+The infrared spectrum of pure crystalline plagioclase has been identified on the north wall.

 The crater has a notable ray system that extends for a distance of over 600 kilometers.
 The rays display an asymmetry of form, with the most prominent being rays to the northwest, north-northeast, and northeast.
 There is an arc with no ejecta to the southwest.
 These features suggest an impact at a low angle.
 The rays indicate the crater is part of the Copernican System.

 A candidate landing site for the Apollo program was located about 100 km north-northeast of Proclus.
 The site was rejected in favor of the geologically diverse Taurus-Littrow valley for the Apollo 17 mission.